UDOOboard/X86-Docs/docs/03_Basic_Setup/04_Remote_Desktop_(VNC).md

 3. Check the **Allow remote connections to this computer** radio button.
 For a higher level of security, check the **Allow connections only from computers running Remote Desktop with Network Level Authentication(recommended)**
 4. Click **Apply** and **OK**

 Now the Remote Desktop service is enabled an ready to accept remote connections.
-You can use the *IP Address* or the *Computer Name* assigned to your UDOO X86 to connnect from remote.
-We suggest to use IP Address.
 You can find other infos [here](https://support.microsoft.com/en-us/help/17463/windows-7-connect-to-another-computer-remote-desktop-connection).

   </div>